mcsim

 multi-variate normal distribution.
 The degree of spatial autocorrelation

-would be determined by phi
+would be determined by phi, the parameter describing the

 strength of distance decay in spatial autocorrelation.